chocolatey/docs/input/en-us/central-management/setup-web.md

 #### SQL Server Account Authentication
 ##### Use SQL Server Authentication Locally
 Scenario 4: Monolithic - you are installing the management service on the same machine as a SQL Server Express instance.
 You likely have a smaller environment where you have up to 1,000 machines.
-You have set up the [[database|CentralManagementSetupDatabase]] to use Mixed Mode Authentication.
+You have set up the [database](./central-management/setup-database) to use Mixed Mode Authentication.

 ```powershell
 choco install chocolatey-management-web -y --package-parameters-sensitive="'/ConnectionString:Server=Localhost;Database=ChocolateyManagement;User ID=ChocoUser;Password=Ch0c0R0cks;'"